talcomputas/kn-selvtest/ANGULAR SOURCE/kn/README.md

 ## Development server

-Run `npm run start:digital-test` for a dev server in digital-test environment.
+Run `npm run start:digitaltesten` or `npm run start:muntligtesten` for a dev server in digital-test environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:oral-test` for a dev server in oral-test environment.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.